 Nicole is also the founder of the AIM Higher Foundation with a mandate to identify, develop and empower promising low-income students so that they too can access unlock their potential through access to tertiary education.
 Her vision is to inspire youth globally to AIM Higher.
 Further to that end, she serves on the Boards of the Early Childhood Commission, the HEART Trust/NTA, the Jamaica Tertiary Education Committee and the CHASE Fund in Jamaica.

-This year, Nicole published her first book Make It Count: Tips on Unlocking Your Vision in 2017 and Beyond.
+In 2017 Nicole published her first book Make It Count: Tips on Unlocking Your Vision in 2017 and Beyond, which has now been revised to Make It Count: Tips on Unlocking Your Vision.

 First launched on Amazon.com in February as an e-Book, then in Paris at the Mayor’s Office (Town Hall), then in Jamaica earlier this year, Make it Count is McLaren Campbell’s inspirational ‘empowerment manual,’ which aims to motivate readers to unlock their potential.
 The guiding principle of the book is McLaren Campbell’s unwavering belief that “Successful people aren’t born that way, and with the right toolkit we can all do what successful people do.”